 8. Take a stroll at Lumpini Park

-Lumpini park is a quiet green retreat to find tranquility in the heart of the city.
+Lumpini Park is a quiet green retreat to find tranquillity in the heart of the city.
 The half a million square meter area which resembles NY’s Central Park is also more than just the day to day park you encounter.
 It houses a special kind of creatures that you cannot miss when strolling through Lumpini.
 Reptiles, the size of a small crocodile, are openly wandering around the area.
 These creatures are amazing to watch, especially knowing you are in the heart of a metropolis.

 TAC Tip: Treat yourself to afternoon tea at the SO Sofitel which offers the most stunning views over the soaring skyline of Bangkok and Lumpini Park.

 9. Take part in the unforgettable Thai New-Year celebration Songkran